minhjih/mergingNerf/README.md

 </p>

 Base on these models, we can adapt above 3 model merging techniques.
-Check codes if you want to know much deeper [./code/Model_merge.ipynb].
+Check codes if you want to know much deeper.

 ### Adapt Model merging.
 We adapted 1.
 Permutation without activation matching, 2.
 Activation Matching considering permutation symmetry, 3.
 REPAIR